SolarianVulpine/atlas-shell/init_files_variables_and_expansions/README.md

 4. Global variables - Create a script that lists environment variables
 5. Local variables - create a script that lists all local variables and environment variables, and functions
 6. Local variable - Create a script that create a new local variable
+7. Global variable - Create a script that creates a new global variable